-SRP.RR.01 Financial Sustainability in future years

-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.01 Risk cause: Scottish Government Grant settlements fall short of the resources needed to sustain core services.
-Core funding falling short of inflation pressures, pay awards and demographic pressures arising from an Increasing ageing population of over 75's Increasing population of 0-15 age group and at a time when there are rising customer expectations Policy decisions by UK & Scottish Governments which are not fully funded.
+SRP.RR.01 Financial Sustainability in future years Risk Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Evaluation Risk cause: Chief Executive.
+1. The Strategic Plan, Transformation Blueprint and updated MTFS projections will all be presented to Council in June 2023.
+Scottish Government Grant settlements fall short of the Executive 2.
+Maintaining a level of reserves to deal with unforeseen or one off Director Children, resources needed to sustain core services.
+Core funding SRP.RR.01 5 falling short of inflation pressures, pay awards and Young People cost pressures. demographic pressures arising from an Increasing ageing and Partnerships, 3.
+Capital and Reserves Strategies in place.
+The Capital Strategy is population of over 75's being updated in the context of ongoing and significant infrastructure Executive not fully funded.
 Changes to the responsibilities of Local Government and the funding implication that arise from that, particularly in respect of the creation of a National Care Service.
 Future year pay award settlements.
 Risk event: Real terms reduction in core grant settlements.
-Policies decisions at Government level not fully funded to Council's.
-Implementation of a National Care Service and impact on grant settlements Securing the extent of change required in order to deliver financial sustainability and a change program that recognises the size of the challenge.
-Cost pressures exceeding budget estimates.
-Uncertainty around service delivery models and income Chief Executive, Executive Director Children, Young People and Partnerships, Executive Director Place, Director Health and Social Care, Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships 1.
-Development of Strategic Plan and MTFS for term of new Council.
-2. Maintaining a level of reserves to deal with unforeseen or one off cost pressures.
-3. Capital and Reserves Strategies in place.
+Director Place, Director Health and Social Care, Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships pressures.
 4. Working through COSLA to influence government spending decisions to influence Scottish Government's budget allocation to Councils.
 5. Implement a lobbying strategy with government to recognise the unique position Midlothian Council is in.
 6. Best Value Audit report actions.
-7. Strategic Boards in place to drive transformation in line with the Route Map through and out of the Pandemic budget approved for 22/23 albeit with reliance on one off funding sources 8.
-Dedicating capacity to understand impact of NCS Bill, but limited details mean this is challenging and many unanswered questions (refer to specific risk on NCS for further detail) 5 5 streams and prospects for public finances associated with COVID impact and recovery.
-Risk effect: Gap in Council budget between budget commitments / pressures and funding level and inadequate options presented to address this, resulting in a structural deficit.
+7. Strategic Boards in place to drive transformation in line with the Transformation Blueprint.
+8. Dedicating capacity to understand impact of NCS Bill, but limited details mean this is challenging and many unanswered questions (refer to specific risk on NCS for further detail) Risk effect: Gap in Council budget between budget commitments / pressures and funding level and inadequate options presented to address this, resulting in a structural deficit.
 The pace of growth coupled with the shortfall in grant settlements adds pressure to Council budgets which will be unable to deliver capital and revenue work programmes.